Guide

 Does an HDD still have a place in a gaming PC?

 Yes — but only as secondary mass storage, never as the game drive.
-A 4 TB HDD costs around $70-90 ($100 – $100) and is excellent for video recordings, clips, backups, photo libraries, and older or lightweight games that do not stream assets aggressively.
+A 4 TB HDD (~$80–110) works for recordings, clips, backups, photos, and older lightweight titles.

-If you record or clip your gameplay (Shadowplay, OBS), pointing recordings at an HDD keeps your SSD free for what actually benefits from speed.
+If you record gameplay (Shadowplay, OBS), point output to an HDD and keep the SSD for what benefits from speed.

 Verdict: the right storage setup by budget